emuus/hammr/documentation/en/source/pages/command-line/migrate.rst

 ``delete`` sub-command
 ~~~~~~~~~~~~~~~~~~~~~~

-Deletes an existing migration.
+Deletes a completed migration.
 The options are:

 	* ``--id`` (mandatory): the ID of the migration to delete